ASIA MARKETS: Asia-Pacific Stocks Take A Dive On Weaker U.S. Dollar

 "Any residual expectations for the Reserve Bank of Australia to cut cash rates to encourage the economy have disappeared," said Ric Spooner, chief market analyst at CMC Markets.

+Asian markets' main stock indexes were largely seeing modest declines.
+Hong Kong's Hang Seng Index posted a record 12th straight gain Wednesday at it marches closer to 2007's all-time high, while the Shanghai Composite is looking for a record-tying 10th-straight gain.

-Oil futures were essentially flat in Asia after hitting fresh three-year highs Wednesday.
+Oil futures were down about 0.1% in Asia after hitting fresh three-year highs Wednesday.

+Ten-year U.S. Treasury yields fell a bit further in Asian trading, reaching 2.54%, following reports Wednesday that China was considering slowing or stopping purchases of Treasurys in a diversification effort.
+But China's foreign exchange administration later issued a statement denying it was considering doing such a thing.
+The 10-year yield got to 2.59% overnight.

 (END) Dow Jones Newswires